About the track

 Ten minutes further on, a bridge crosses the deep chasm of the East Sabine River.
 The track follows the brink of this chasm before descending into the West Sabine Valley and heading upstream a short distance to West Sabine Hut.

 West Sabine Hut

 West Sabine Hut to Sabine Hut (32 bunks), 5 hr

 Cross the swingbridge near the hut over the West Sabine River.
 The track down-valley sidles above the river and crosses three long, open flats.

 Leave the river where it enters a gorge in the lower valley.
 Climb steeply, then descend again, rejoining the deep river at a bridge across a narrow cleft.
 Easy walking leads to Sabine Hut with its wide views of Lake Rotoroa.
 From Sabine Hut there are two ways to finish the tramp.
 The tramping option is via Speargrass Hut and the Speargrass Valley.The alternative option is to take the Rotoroa Water Taxi.
-The Lake Rotoroa Route along the lakeshore is unmaintained and impassable.
+The Lake Rotoroa Route along the lakeshore is permanently closed.

 Lake Rotoroa Campsite

 Completing the circuit — Sabine Hut to Rotoroa or St Arnaud

 To St Arnaud via Speargrass Hut (12 bunks), 8 hr